Statewide conditions

 • NOTE: April – Sept forecasts are based on the next 10 days of forecast data, then based on climate Normals from 1991-2020 average.

-National Integrated Drought Information System (NIDIS) latest collected data and outlooks:
+National Integrated Drought Information System (NIDIS) Drought monitor

-United States Geological Survey (USGS) data collected by WA Water Science Center:
+United States Geological Survey (USGS) - WA Water Science Center:

-• Climate Mapper – Mean Temperature & Precipitation Anomaly- Last 30 days – A mix of above and below normal for temperature and for precipitation in different parts of the state.
+• Climate Mapper – Mean Temperature & Precipitation Anomaly- Last 30 days - Higher than normal temperatures statewide; lower than normal precipitation in Central and above normal precipitation in surrounding areas of the state.